Boltonia montana

 Boltonia montana is a perennial herb up to 150 cm (60 inches) tall.
 It has many daisy-like flower heads with pink or lavender ray florets and yellow disc florets.

+Boltonia montana is critically imperiled in New Jersey and Virginia, and is possibly extirpated in Pennsylvania.
+In 2010, there were only 11 occurrences.
+The long term trend is a decline of 30-50%.
+It is not a U.S. Endangered Species.